Green: In politics

 The first recorded green party was a political faction in Constantinople during the 6th century Byzantine Empire. which took its name from a popular chariot racing team.
 They were bitter opponents of the blue faction, which supported Emperor Justinian I and which had its own chariot racing team.
 In 532 AD rioting between the factions began after one race, which led to the massacre of green supporters and the destruction of much of the center of Constantinople.
 (See Nika Riots).

 Green was the traditional color of Irish nationalism, beginning in the 17th century.
 The green harp flag, with a traditional gaelic harp, became the symbol of the movement.
 It was the banner of the Society of United Irishmen, which organized the ultimately unsuccessful Irish Rebellion of 1798.
 When Ireland achieved independence in 1922, green was incorporated into the national flag.

-In the 1970s green became the color of the third biggest Swiss Federal Council political party, the Swiss People's Party SVP.
+In the 1970s, green became the color of the third biggest Swiss Federal Council political party, the Swiss People's Party SVP.
 The ideology is Swiss nationalism, national conservatism, right-wing populism, economic liberalism, agrarianism, isolationism, euroscepticism.
-The SVP was founded on September 22, 1971 and has 90,000 members.
+The SVP was founded on September 22, 1971, and has 90,000 members.

-In the 1980s green became the color of a number of new European political parties organized around an agenda of environmentalism.
+In the 1980s, green became the color of a number of new European political parties organized around an agenda of environmentalism.
 Green was chosen for its association with nature, health, and growth.
 The largest green party in Europe is Alliance '90/The Greens (German: Bündnis 90/Die Grünen) in Germany, which was formed in 1993 from the merger of the German Green Party, founded in West Germany in 1980, and Alliance 90, founded during the Revolution of 1989–1990 in East Germany.
 In the 2009 federal elections, the party won 11% of the votes and 68 out of 622 seats in the Bundestag.

 Green parties in Europe have programs based on ecology, grassroots democracy, nonviolence, and social justice.
 Green parties are found in over one hundred countries, and most are members of the Global Green Network.

 Greenpeace is a non-governmental environmental organization which emerged from the anti-nuclear and peace movements in the 1970s.
 Its ship, the Rainbow Warrior, frequently tried to interfere with nuclear tests and whaling operations.
 The movement now has branches in forty countries.

 The Australian Greens was founded in 1992.
 In the 2010 federal election, the party received 13% of the vote (more than 1.6 million votes) in the Senate, a first for any Australian minor party.

 Green is the color associated with Puerto Rico's Independence Party, the smallest of that country's three major political parties, which advocates Puerto Rican independence from the United States.

+In Indonesia, green is used by several Islamist political party, including National Awakening Party, Crescent Star Party, United Development Party, and the local Aceh Just and Prosperous Party.

 In Taiwan, green is used by Democratic Progressive Party.
 Green in Taiwan associates with Taiwan independence movement.